Regional Trestles Renewal, Trails Widening and Lighting Project

 Project Information

-The Regional Trestles Renewal, Trails Widening and Lighting Project is being led by the CRD in collaboration with municipalities, First Nations, provincial and federal partners, environmental consultants, and engineering specialists.
-The CRD is also working closely with community organizations and accessibility advocates to ensure the project reflects diverse community needs.
+The CRD is delivering the Regional Trestles Renewal, Trails Widening and Lighting Project in collaboration with municipalities, First Nations, provincial and federal partners, technical specialists, community organizations and accessibility advocates.
+This work integrates technical, environmental, cultural and accessibility considerations throughout the project.

 Frequently Asked Questions